akoenig/create-livestore-app-template/readme.md

 pnpm run dev
 ```

+Now point your browser to https://localhost and interact with your application.

+**Important:** Please ignore the URL vite shows (`:5173`) as this is the one of the app without the reverse proxy.
+The app won't work when you use it!

 This does the following:

 1. Creates an isolated development environment with all required tools set up: [Node.js](https://nodejs.org/en), [pnpm](https://pnpm.io/) and [Caddy](https://caddyserver.com/).